AlexTregub/bankersDeadlockAlgorithm/README.md

 Two seperate 'types' of outputs are provided: a step by step 'simulation' of the system state, which 'highlights' (shown by a >> in each simulation frame) the process to be executed at the current step, and then in the next step assumes that the program completed its execution, and updates the available resources array.
 Additionally, the program outputs a 'summary' of the steps of execution, labeled by P#, where # is the index of the process starting from 0 in the input file's 2d arrays.
 (How the program 'sees' the input file is the first 'simulation' frame, which can help with debugging issues with your input file - visible when system is run from either script)

 If the system is in an unsafe state, however, the program will only output the initial 'simulation' frame and the statement 'System is not in a safe state.'.

+The header for outputs of the 'simulation' frames may look warped if different sized arrays are used for the input file, however, actual output for P0-Pn will be consistent.